-With their crashing breakers, the beaches of South Africa have a very different character from the languid coral-fringed lagoons of the tropical islands further north in Africa.
-You will find no palm-thatched sunshades and surprisingly few beach ‘resorts’ in South Africa.
+With their crashing breakers, the beaches of South Africa have a very different character to the languid coral-fringed lagoons of the tropical islands that you’ll find further north in Africa.
+Here you’ll find no palm-thatched sunshades and calm azure waters.
+And even surprisingly few beach ‘resorts’ in South Africa.
 Absent too are the souvenir and coconut-touting beach hawkers.
 In fact, aside from the sheer power of the ocean, the most marked difference is that endless stretches of beautiful South African coastline are remarkably free from tourist development.

 When to visit?

 The first thing to clear up is that most of South Africa is NOT a year round beach holiday destination.
-Many people assume that we have a year-round warm climate every where you go.
+Many people assume that we have a year-round warm climate everywhere in Africa.
 In fact, the Cape has a distinct winter climate from May to August.
-This is great for leisurely beach walks but not for slathering on the sun lotion.
+Still great for leisurely beach walks but not for slathering on the sun block.
 So if you want a classic beach holiday in August, then you need to head to northern beaches of KwaZulu Natal …